-Norma Jean Wright, Alfa Anderson & Luci Martin - Former Ladies of Chic
+Norma Jean Wright, Alfa Anderson & Luci Martin (formerly of Chic)

 Alfa Anderson, Luci Martin and Norma Jean Wright, first came to national attention as the original lead vocalists of the powerhouse multi-platinum recording group Chic.